 Ken Cheetham is an animal residing on a tiny planet hurtling through space.
-He has existed for the last 55 of the universe's several billion years.
-Ken's current goals are to work to increase corporate profits for another decade or two, see the important movies on the weekends, and then be dead forever.
+He has existed for the last 64 of the universe's several billion years.
+Ken's current goals are to work to increase corporate profits for another several years, see the important movies on the weekends, and then be dead forever.

-Ken also maintains A Bay Area Progressive Directory on this web site, and is the author of The Nose Cover and other random cruft.
+Ken also maintains A San Francisco Bay Area Progressive Directory and is the author of some random cruft.

-If you like to escape from all the cars without using a car to do so, then you may want to check out the open space in Strawberry Canyon, Hamilton Gulch, and Claremont Canyon in Oakland on the East side of Berkeley.
+For wonderful hiking right on the edge of Berkeley, you may want to check out the open space in Strawberry Canyon, Hamilton Gulch, and Claremont Canyon in Oakland on the East side of Berkeley.
 The mouth of Strawberry Canyon is only a little over a mile east of downtown Berkeley, within walking distance of BART.
 Here's my shorter sequence of some favorite photos, a longer sequence, and even a ridiculously complete sequence of many of the canyon photos that I've kept.

-UC Berkeley is planning a massive tree cut and ongoing herbicide applications here.
-See FEMA's web pages, especially the FAQ, and a critical analysis by former FEMA consultant URS.
-Activists opposing the plan include the Death of a Million Trees blog, the Hills Conservation Network, and East Bay Pesticide Alert.
+UC Berkeley may still be planning a major tree cut and ongoing herbicide applications here (though FEMA has redirected its fire prevention funding away from tree-cutting).
+Groups opposing the plan include Save the East Bay Hills, Death of a Million Trees, the Hills Conservation Network, the TreeSpirit Project, the Coalition to Defend East Bay Forests, and East Bay Pesticide Alert.

 The following six videos cover some large protest demonstrations in San Francisco and Oakland, California, shortly before and just after the March 2003 US invasion of Iraq.
 Parts 1 through 3 are planned permitted marches before the invasion, while parts 4 through 6 are impromptu protest just after the invasion, on Friday and Saturday, March 21 and 22, 2003.
 Part 4 covers a mass arrest for walking in the street without a permit.
 Parts 5 and 6 feature interesting interplay with police attempting to keep the protesters out of the streets.
 This is raw video heavily edited down into short clips to keep it moving along.
 The footage focuses on drumming and other music in the streets.